sagikazarmark/.github/SECURITY.md

 Give me a few days to reply.

-If you have a potential patch for the vulnerability, wait for me to set up a private fork to work on
+If you have a potential patch for the vulnerability, wait for me to set up a private fork to work on.